How to Finish a Basement Wall

 - Knee pads

 You can increase the living space in your house just by knowing how to finish and waterproof a basement wall.
 But there are a couple of important steps to take before you start.

 Before beginning any work, you must determine whether your basement has any moisture problems.
 If your foundation walls are only damp on humid summer days, fine—you’re good to go with the methods we recommend.
 But if you have any problems with standing or leaking water in the spring or during heavy rains, you’ve got some “prework” to do.

-Just about every carpenter or building inspector has a different opinion on how to finish walls against masonry.
+Just about every carpenter or building inspector has a different opinion on how to finish a basement wall against masonry.
 The methods we’ll demonstrate work well in most conditions, but consult with your building inspector before beginning any work to make sure you’re meeting building codes in your area with these unfinished basement wall ideas.

 Seal the Wall

 - Use a paint roller to apply the masonry waterproofing product you choose.

 - Note: This step is only to help prevent water that naturally migrates through concrete through a capillary effect.